jordimontana82/fake-xrm-easy/README.md

 For a general overview of the framework and samples please refer to [this](http://dynamicsvalue.com/get-started/overview?source=git) link.

 If you have any kind of questions, or anything you would like to discuss, please do not hesitate to send me an email and I'll be happy to discuss.

-## Donate

-We won't ask you for any PayPal or similar donations.
-Seriously.

-Instead, if you are using this framework on a regular basis, and is making your life as CRM developer easier, I would really appreciate if you could spend 5 minutes of your time to nominate me as a CRM MVP, given that I spent 2 years on this project! :).

-Please use this email address when nominating elric_jmv@hotmail.com.
-Thank you!

 ## Contributing